Mak2006/graph-nosql-labs/Cassandra Concepts.md

 	2. Use the use cases to identify all queries the app will perform
 	3. Use the queries to drive the table definitions
 3.
+### Data modelling example
+For killrvideo what are the use cases
+1. Main use cases
+	2. MU1 -  Login use cases
+2.

 ## C* rdbms differences
 ```markdown